-Dots On your turn, add a vertical or horizontal edge between dots.
+On your turn, add a vertical or horizontal edge between dots.
 If you complete a square, get one point and go again.
 Keep track of the score by coloring in your square, or writing your initial inside it.

-On yc squar Whoever has the most squares at the end wins. squar a
+Whoever has the most squares at the end wins.